56 Pages Posted: 27 Apr 2021 Last revised: 7 Mar 2022

 Date Written: 2021

-The concept of possession is currently viewed as inapplicable to intangible assets, whether data, cryptocurrency, or NFTs.
+The concept of possession is currently viewed as simply inapplicable to intangible assets, whether data, cryptocurrency, or NFTs.
 Under this view, intangible assets categorically fall outside the purview of property law’s foundational doctrines.
 Such sweeping conclusions stem from a misunderstanding of the role of possession in property law.
-This Article clarifies possession’s role in property law by distinguishing it from another foundational concept, that of thinghood.
-It highlights possession’s unique and singular purpose within the property process: conveying the status of in rem claims.
+This Article clarifies possession’s crucial purpose in property by distinguishing it from another foundational concept, that of thinghood.
+It highlights possession’s unique purpose within the property process: conveying the status of in rem claims.
 In property law, the concept of possession conveys to third parties the allocation of property rights and their related duties.
-As such, possession builds upon the concept of thinghood; it is a subsequent analytical step and serves as a means through which the law can normatively and efficiently expect individuals to comply with their duty to not interfere with the property of others.
+As such, possession builds upon the concept of thinghood; it is a subsequent analytical step through which the law can normatively and efficiently expect individuals to comply with their duty to not interfere with the property of others.
 Given its centrality, then, possession should not be so quickly discarded in the context of intangibles.

 Keywords: Property, Property Law, Possession, Intangible, NFT, Crypto, Ownership